The untold success story of 2022 Hajj

 Airlifting of over 35,000 to Saudi Arabia within the spate of 30 days, provides accomodation for them, taking care of their health throughout their period of staying in Saudi Arabia, airlift them back home before the scheduled time, provides Zamzam water to all the pilgrims deserve applause irrespective of the challenges such agencies encountered in the process.
 Success has many fathers but failure or challenges attract blanket criticism especially in Nigeria without fairness.

-I understand that NAHCON Chairman made serious efforts in securing extensions for flight landing during the outbound journey.
-The sheer zeal and determination to succeed compel NAHCON leadership to seek for flight extension in order to evacuate all the visa-approved pilgrims.
+It is true that NAHCON Chairman made serious efforts in securing extensions for flight landing during the outbound journey.
+The sheer zeal and determination to succeed compel NAHCON leadership to seek flight extension in order to evacuate all the visa-approved pilgrims.

 However, the failure of Hajj Air Carrier to airlift the about 1000 pilgrims does not in anyways indicates failure if we are to use logical parameters.
 There are over 76 flights operated to Saudi Arabia in the first phase and I am sure that two or three flight operations could have evacuate all the pilgrims.
 An agency that successfully facilitates over 75 flights operations and only failed to operates 3 flights cannot be termed a failed operations by any standards